lex-node/governance/constitution/constitution.md

 ## 9. Initialization

 9.1.
 No decision by the Council shall be legitimate until the founding Council Members have unanimously approved this Constitution.
 [NOTE: HAS THIS OCCURRED?]

-9.2.
-The following bootstrap measures will be in place until a Majority vote overrules them:
-  * The Council shall use the Ethereum Rinkeby testnet;
-  * All instances of Conviction Voting in the Constitution will be replaced by Majority Approval voting;
-  * In all instances where Council Members enforce this Constitution using Aragon Agreements, PNI will instead take on the responsibility using Aragon Approvals;
-  * To reduce the friction of onboarding the first Council Members, the Maturation Period for Governance Stakes will not be required.

-9.3.
-The Council’s signaling of pricing preferences (6.8) will not begin until Aragon’s Conviction Voting apps are available for operation and the rate of growth of the Block Reward has been negative for a continuous period of 7 days.
-Until this happens, the Foundation has unbounded discretion in 6.9.

 9.4.
 The App and Node UnstakingTime parameters will be changed from 21 days to 1 hour once Decentralization Day has been achieved, subject to Majority Approval.